 Tip #7: Technology & Gadgets

 Why not leave the gadgets and gear at home on a camping trip?
 You can live without the ipad and laptop for a few days.
 Bring along a book, yes a real book with paper pages!
 Or maybe a few pencils and your sketchpad or a journal to write in.
 Relax!
-You’re camping!
+You’re camping! (read more here about the health benefits of Forest Bathing)

 It’s smart to have your cell phone with you in case of emergency, so make sure it is charged and ready to go.
 You can buy car chargers for your phone, but they also drain the car battery so don’t make the mistake of charging your gadgets but killing your car!
 You can also buy solar chargers for your phone, try them before camping to see how they work.
 The campsite may have electrical sockets near the restrooms, but keep in mind you will probably need to sit there while your phone charges up.
 It is probably best just to limit your screen time and save that battery.